 The plan type matters here, too.
 An accident-only policy covers surgery for injuries — the car, the fall, the swallowed object — but not for illness, which is where a lot of the priciest surgeries actually come from: cancer, chronic joint disease, organ problems.
 For surgical coverage that holds up across your pet's life, you almost always want an accident and illness plan.

 Two things "covered" does not mean — and we'll come back to both.
 It does not mean the insurer pays your vet at checkout; with nearly every carrier you pay first and get reimbursed later.
-And it does not mean 100% of the bill; your reimbursement is a percentage of the eligible charges after your deductible.
-Those two facts are where the real number lives.
+And it does not mean 100% of the bill; your reimbursement uses a selected percentage and deductible against eligible charges, with the issued form controlling which is applied first.
+Those facts are where the real number lives.

 Is It Too Late to Insure a Surgery My Pet Already Needs?